Intimacy and Heart Disease: Talking with Your Partner

 Notes to your partner

 - Listen to what your partner says.
 Try to be patient and supportive.

 - Talk openly about your own feelings, but don't blame them on your partner.

 - Remember that your feelings will pass.
 But it's still important to talk about them.

 - Know that having sex when you're both ready won't harm your partner.

 You and your partner may find it hard to talk about feelings.
 Or you may not be able to understand each other's feelings.
 That's when another person can help.

 Try talking together with a doctor, nurse, or counselor.
-Or you might want to join a cardiac support group or talk with a friend or a minister, priest, or rabbi.
+Or you might want to join a cardiac support group or talk with a friend or ecclesiastical leader.

 If you feel depressed or have no desire for sex, talk to your doctor.
 Your medications may be affecting your desire or your ability to have sex.

 - It's important to understand that this is a period of change for your body and it will take time to get used to new ways of doing things.